Aerospace Manufacturing Flies High in Mexico

 The foundations of aerospace manufacturing in Mexico began in the 1970s, and since then the industry has seen exponential growth as clusters of manufacturers such as Rockwell Collins, Honeywell, and Bombardier have flocked to the country.
 With expertise and investment in the aerospace industry increasing exponentially in Mexico, it is an ideal haven for manufacturers looking to reap the benefits of a flourishing industry.

-A Hub for Manufacturing
+A Hub for Manufacturing Aerospace Components

-At the beginning of 2018, there were almost 300 aerospace companies in Mexico with 80% focused on manufacturing, 10% of those companies performed repairs, and the remaining 10% developed new ideas (Research and Development).
+At the beginning of 2020, there were over 300 aerospace companies in Mexico with 80% focused on manufacturing, 10% of those companies performed repairs, and the remaining 10% developed new ideas (Research and Development).
 Production plants for these aerospace companies continue to use the latest technology from 3D printing and mobile data collection, to material design for aerospace parts that are both strong and light.
 Innovation is present in all aspects of Mexican aerospace manufacturing as new technologies are integrated into sensitive equipment that can match specifications to the smallest degree.
 These modern processes produce high-quality products with very little waste.

 - Baja California